pingcap/docs-cn/system-variables.md

 > **Note:**
 >
 > - If `tidb_service_scope` is not set for any TiDB node in a cluster, the DXF schedules all TiDB nodes to execute background tasks.
 If you are concerned about performance impact on current business, you can set `tidb_service_scope` to `background` for a few of the TiDB nodes.
 Only those nodes will execute background tasks.
+> - In a cluster with several TiDB nodes, it is strongly recommended to set this system variable to `background` on two or more TiDB nodes.
+If `tidb_service_scope` is set on a single TiDB node only, when the node is restarted or fails, the task will be rescheduled to other TiDB nodes that lack the `background` setting, which will affect these TiDB nodes.
 > - For newly scaled nodes, the DXF tasks are not executed by default to avoid consuming the resources of the scaled node.
 If you want this scaled node to execute background tasks, you need to manually set `tidb_service_scop` of this node to `background`.

 ### tidb_session_alias <span class="version-mark">New in v7.4.0</span>